China's HNA to sell some or all of $6.3 billion Hilton stake

 Following a $50 billion investment spree in the past two years, HNA has sold assets such as land and office buildings in recent months to pay down a large pile of debt that is straining its finances.

-In just the first 11 months of this year, HNA’s bank loans and bonds surged by more than one-third to 637.5 billion yuan ($101.1 billion), a HNA China bond market filing showed.
+In just the first 11 months of last year, HNA’s bank loans and bonds surged by more than one-third to 637.5 billion yuan ($101.1 billion), a HNA China bond market filing showed.

 HNA had taken out a loan for its Hilton shares as well.
 A December 2017 SEC filing showed HNA had increased a loan against its Hilton shares to $3.5 billion from $3 billion.
 The lenders are JPMorgan Chase & Co (JPM.N), Credit Suisse AG (CSGN.S), Deutsche Bank AG (DBKGn.DE) and UBS AG (UBSG.S).